philgoucou/MacroRF-1/docs/source/usage.rst

 The following provide instructive examples on how to run MRF to generate forecasts and generalized time-varying parameters (GTVPs).

-It is recommended that you see :ref:`Docs <docs>`, particularly the MRF module, before you proceed.
-You can proceed with the below as an example of how to get started.
+It is recommended that you see :ref:`Docs <docs>`, particularly the MRF module, to get an overview of the hyperparameters.
+Below we provide examples of how to get started running MRF.

 Python
 ----------------------------